opentok/opentok-web-samples/Basic-Captions/README.md

 This sample application shows how to connect to an OpenTok session, publish a stream, subscribe to a stream, and publish captions to a session.

-> **Note** The demo requires a backend that is running and is able to handle OpenTok captions.
+> **Note** The demo requires a server that is running and is able to handle OpenTok captions.
+This server should also be able to generate sessions and tokens.

 ## Demo